prolingua/-transparentproxy-truffle/README.md

     - rename 2_upgrade_proxy.jsxx back to 2_upgrade_proxy.js
     - change {proxy_address} in 2_upgrade_proxy.js with the correct value (the address of the proxy)
     - truffle migrate --network testnet
-+ verify proxy admin, proxy, and the implementation on fantom testnet: truffle run verify TransparentUpgradeableProxy@{proxy_address} --network testnet
++ verify proxy admin, proxy, and the implementation on fantom testnet: unfortunately you can't verify the proxy admin and the proxy.